jabranr/instagram-php-sdk/README.md

 PHP client for Instagram API

-> NOT ready for production use yet.
-Do NOT use!

 > **Disclaimer:** Although this project shares same name with famous social network but is NOT an official version of PHP [SDKs for Instagram](http://github.com/Instagram).
 The package is provided as it is with no guarantee or promises so please use at your own risk.
 [Instagram](http://instagram.com) is product of Instagram/Facebook.